 In the setting of linear regression, we have the training data $\{(x_i,y_i) \in\R^p\times \R: i=1,\cdots,n \}$, where the outcome variable $y_i$ is generated from

-$x_i$ is a vector of features, $\beta$ is a vector of unknown parameters, and $\varepsilon_i$ is a regression error.
+$x_i$ is a vector of features (or regressors), $\beta$ is a vector of unknown parameters, and $\varepsilon_i$ is a regression error.
 Here, $n$ is the sample size of the training data and $p$ is the dimension of the parameter vector $\beta$.

-To the best of our knowledge, a vast majority of the theoretical analyses have been confined to a simple data generating process, namely, the observations are independent and identically distributed (i.i.d.), and the regression errors have mean zero, have the common variance, and are independent of the feature vectors.
-That is,

-Furthermore, the main object for the theoretical analyses has been mainly on the out-of-sample prediction risk.
+In the literature, the main object for the theoretical analyses has been mainly on the out-of-sample prediction risk.
 That is, for the ridge or interpolation estimator $\hat{\beta}$, the literature has focused on

 where $x_0$ is a test observation that is identically distributed as $x_i$ but independent of the training data.
 For example, \citet{Dobriban:Wager,wu2020optimal,richards2021asymptotics,hastie2022surprises} analyzed the predictive risk of ridge(less) regression and obtained exact asymptotic expressions under the assumption that $p/n$ converges to some constant as both $p$ and $n$ go to infinity.